-Ideally, the results of studies comparing a biosimilar with its originator biologic would be included in the full prescribing information that is part of a biosimilar's label.
-66,67,68
+Ideally, the results of studies comparing a biosimilar with its originator biologic would be included in the full prescribing information that is part of a biosimilar's label.66,67,68

 However, when FDA approved the biosimilar Zarxio (filgrastim-sndz), which was before FDA issued its draft labeling guidance, it approved a label essentially identical to the originator biologic, Neupogen (filgrastim), excluding critical information specific to Zarxio (filgrastim-sndz).
 In particular, the label fails to state clearly that Zarxio is a biosimilar and, importantly, that it has not been evaluated for interchangeability.69 Indeed, it is not clear from the label that the data presented is Neupogen data, not data on Zarxio.
-Data from Zarxio clinical studies is available, though not easily accessible, as part of briefing materials prepared for FDA Oncologic Drugs Advisory Committee.60 to demonstrate interchangeability including slightly changed course on biosimilar labeling.70 applicant's data, studies on changing and scientific justification for indication extrapolation.73 The guidance does not provide any indication on how the agency plans to handle labeling of interchangeable products.
-The BPC believes that ideally, the label should include a statement of whether the biosimilar is interchangeable with the reference product and/or other biosimilars on the market.
-A biosimilar's approval as interchangeable would remove any federal objection to pharmacists automatically substituting it for an originator
+Data from Zarxio clinical studies is available, though not easily accessible, as part of briefing materials prepared for FDA Oncologic Drugs Advisory Committee.60 applicant's data, studies on changing and scientific justification for indication extrapolation.73 The guidance does not provide any indication on how the agency plans to handle labeling of interchangeable products.
+The BPC believes that However, FDA said the biosimilar label should not ideally, the label should include a statement of include information and data from clinical studies whether the biosimilar is interchangeable with the of the biosimilar unless "necessary to inform safe reference product and/or other biosimilars on the and effective use by a health care practitioner." market.
+Instead, the agency said biosimilar labeling should reflect FDA-approved product labeling for the A biosimilar's approval as interchangeable would originator biologic. remove any federal objection to pharmacists automatically substituting it for an originator In doing so, the agency was unmoved by biologic without prescriber involvement.
+However, arguments that biosimilar labeling should include U.S. states regulate the practice of pharmacy and a concise description of pertinent data supporting thus substitution procedures.74 licensure of the biosimilar.71 Still, it agreed that biosimilar labeling should include a statement that the product is a biosimilar, although a biosimilar CHANGING AND SUBSTITUTION label could refrain from mentioning that the Prescribers will find that there is considerable biosimilar product is not interchangeable with the overlap in use of the terms "changing" (also originator biologic.72 referred to as "switching" or "transitioning") and "substitution."
+However, substitution is commonly As of July 2018, FDA has issued its final guidance associated with pharmacy level action, as in for labeling.
+As of August 2018, FDA has not yet "automatic substitution," while changing frequently issued a final interchangeability guidance. refers to action at the prescriber level.^{75,76} In addition, switching typically refers to transitioning INTERCHANGEABILITY back and forth between medications.77